 PSA (Professional Services Automation) and RMM (Remote Monitoring and Management) tools are both created to boost a service provider’s business, but they are aimed at different spheres.

-PSA is software, allowing you to improve your business productivity: better client handling, fewer errors, automated billing, and reports, etc. You can avoid rapid staff growth or go even deeper, by integrating your existing business process into your PSA tool.
+PSA is software that allows you to improve your business productivity: better client handling, fewer errors, automated billing, and reports, etc. You can avoid rapid staff growth or go even deeper by integrating your existing business process into your PSA tool.
 So, you can think about PSA as a monitoring and alerting system for your business, allowing you to:

 - Track several triggers, e.g. new customer accounts created.

 - Alert responsible persons – sending an e-mail to the accounting department regarding new accounts.

 - Run pre-configured actions, such as assigning a billing plan to the new account.

 Many companies use PSA, even as a part of CRM (Customer Relationship Management) software, saving information about client representatives and products assigned.
 More importantly, you can be notified in case of key SLA breaches or missed replies to customer requests.
 PSA works as an extension of a helpdesk tracking system that can automatically open, track, and close accidents.

 PSA tools receive a lot of data from company systems, so you will discover things about your business that you otherwise may not have known.
 For instance, the amount your customers require of your staff’ time weekly and how fast your technicians resolve support tickets.